ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {: caption="Table 2. `mongo`/`cli` connection information" caption-side="top"}

 * `0...` indicates that there might be one or more of these entries in an array.

-## Generating Credentials and Connection Strings via API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
-Use it with the `/users` endpoint if you need to manage or automate user connection string management programmatically.

-To retrieve user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.
-Examples and documentation are also available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-b7f6f4).